 Are you up-to-date with new risk management requirements?

-This interactive course offers a comprehensive and up-to-date overview of the regulatory requirements for risk management of medical devices, and provides an insight into a variety of tools and techniques to implement them into your own systems.
-Attendees will be provided with an in-depth outlook on EN ISO 1497 and its overlap with ISO 13485 and the new MDR, alongside gaining an informed insight into the intricacies of risk management planning.
+This interactive course offers a comprehensive and up-to-date overview of the regulatory requirements for risk management of medical devices and provides an insight into a variety of tools and techniques to implement them into your own systems.
+Attendees will be provided with an in-depth outlook on ISO 14971:2019 and its overlap with ISO 13485:2016 and the new Medical Device Regulation (MDR), alongside gaining an informed insight into the intricacies of risk management planning.
 Overall, attendees will expect to be taken through the risk management process from start to finish.

 This course will be useful for personnel involved in risk assessment and risk management activities, and for those who need a complete in-depth overview of the medical device regulatory framework for risk management throughout the entire device lifecycle.
 It will be applicable for professionals in:

 • Quality assurance

 • Clinical staff

 • Project managers